How Payroll Outsourcing Services Work: Ultimate Guide

-A payroll outsourcing company will process your payroll by gathering your employees’ information (hire date, job title, pay rate), obtaining any timecard data, calculating the pay that’s due to each employee, and then depositing that pay into their bank account, or issuing a payroll check.
+Many small business owners outsource their payroll and HR because of how complicated and time-consuming the tasks can be.
+A payroll outsourcing company will gather your employees’ information (hire date, job title, and pay rate) and time card data, calculate the amount due to each employee, and then pay that amount by issuing a direct deposit or payroll check.

-- Set up their payroll software with your company and employee data, including your payroll account and employee’s accounts for direct deposit
+- Set up payroll software with your company and employee data, including your payroll bank account and employees’ bank accounts for direct deposit

-- Request or obtain time card data each pay period to input into their payroll software
+- Request or obtain time card data (clock-in and clock-out times or hours worked) each pay period to input into payroll software

 - Confirm hours worked each pay period as paid or unpaid and calculate gross pay

-- Run your payroll, processing pre-tax deductions (like benefits and taxes) as well as post-tax deductions (like garnishments for child support)
+- Run your payroll, processing pretax deductions (like benefits and taxes) and post-tax deductions (like garnishments for child support)

-- Make deposits to employees’ accounts (direct deposit, pay card) and/or mail or deliver paychecks and advices to your office or to employees’ homes
+- Make deposits to employees’ accounts (direct deposit, pay card) and mail or deliver paychecks to your office or employees’ homes

 - Make payments to vendors, such as insurance companies, on your behalf

-- Pay all payroll taxes and insurance when due, such as quarterly state and federal taxes
+- Pay all payroll taxes, such as quarterly state and federal taxes, and insurance when due

 - Provide reports to the business